Storing whisky correctly

 Can whisky go bad?

 Unopened: No, practically unlimited shelf life.
-Opened: After 1-2 years it loses quality, but does not become "bad" in the sense of being harmful to health.
+Opened: After 1-2 years it loses quality, but does not "go bad" in the sense of being harmful to health.

-Do I need to store whisky in the refrigerator?
+Do I have to store whisky in the refrigerator?

 No!
 Whisky should be stored at room temperature (15-20°C).
-Cold temperatures diminish the aromas.
+Cold dulls the aromas.

-This is called "chill haze" and occurs in cold weather or with high alcohol content.
+This is called "Chill Haze" and happens in cold temperatures or with high alcohol content.
 It's completely harmless and disappears at room temperature.

 Can I freeze whisky?

-Technically yes (whiskey only freezes at around -27°C), but it makes no sense.
+Technically yes (whisky only freezes at approx. -27°C), but it makes no sense.
 The aromas are completely suppressed.

-How can I tell if whisky has gone "off"?
+How do I know if whisky has "turned"?

-Signs: Very bland taste, unpleasant smell (musty, like wet cardboard), significantly less alcoholic harshness.
+Signs: Very flat taste, unpleasant smell (musty, like wet cardboard), significantly less alcohol bite.
 Try a small sip – if it tastes bland, it's oxidized.

 Only for very valuable collections (€10,000+).
-For ordinary collectors, a dark cabinet is perfectly adequate.
+For normal connoisseurs, a dark cupboard is perfectly sufficient.

-Conclusion: Storing whisky is easier than you think
+Conclusion: Whisky storage is easier than you think

-The good news: Storing whisky correctly is n't rocket science .
-If you follow these three basic rules, you're already 90% right:
+The good news: storing whisky correctly is not witchcraft.
+If you follow these three basic rules, you're already doing 90% right:

 - Store upright – never lying down

-- Store in a dark place – away from the window
+- Keep in the dark – away from the window

-- Constant room temperature – no basement, no heating
+- Constant room temperature – no cellar, no heating

 Everything else is fine-tuning for perfectionists and collectors.

 Our tip: Enjoy your whisky!
-A bottle sitting unopened in the cupboard for years brings no joy to anyone.
-Whisky is for drinking – not hoarding.
-Open the bottle, share it with friends, and create memories.
-That's the true value of a good whisky.
+A bottle that stands unopened in the cupboard for years brings no one joy.
+Whisky is for drinking – not for hoarding.
+Open the bottle, share it with friends and create memories.
+That is the true value of a good whisky.

 🥃 Cheers and Slàinte Mhath!